 For more information regarding the EDGE Program, applications, and tax credit, you may call DCEO at 1 877 221-4403 or write to Illinois Department of Commerce and Economic Opportunity, First Stop Business Information Center of Illinois, 620 East Adams, Third Floor, Springfield, Illinois 62701.

-Lines 21 and 22 - Follow the instructions on the form.
+Lines 24 and 25 - Follow the instructions on the form.

-Line 23 - Add the amounts on Lines 21 and 22, and write the result.
+Line 26 - Add the amounts on Lines 24 and 25, and write the result on Line 26.
 This is your Economic Development for a Growing Economy (EDGE) Tax Credit.